 Nutraceuticals and dietary product supply chains have been severely strained due to the skyrocketing demand caused by the COVID-19 pandemic; border closures, geopolitical conflicts, and the continued threat of climate change has continually affected the supply chain.

 Producers are not the only ones having a hard time.
 Concerned about the pandemic’s uncertainty, consumers are prioritizing elements like immunity and respiratory health with a more comprehensive approach to well-being, including mental and physical health.

-As a result, customers are actively exploring solutions that fit their specific health goals, pushing up the demand for nutraceuticals and dietary supplements even more.
+As a result, customers are actively exploring solutions that fit their specific Supply Chain Problems in the Nutraceuticals and Dietary Supplements Industry, pushing up the demand for nutraceuticals and dietary supplements even more.

 As the nutraceuticals industry faces increasing demand and a new wave of supply chain issues, let us look at how recent events have impacted the global supply chain and why developing resilience should be a top priority in the near future.

 COVID-19 Assists in the Identification of Gaps in the Network